 - Voter ID, driver’s license, college ID card, ration card, birth certificate.

-Once you clear your visa interview, you will just have to wait for your flight date.
-With an F1 visa, you can travel to the US 30-days before the commencement of your program.
+After clearing your visa interview, you will receive an F1 visa.
+With an F1 visa, you can travel to the US 30-days before the commencement of your school program.
 F1 visa holders are allowed to work for up to 20 hours a week.
 However, once you start attending college, you can start working on your full-time visa with a work permit in the US.
-Moreover, you will have to go through Optional Practical Training (OPT) to be eligible for an internship or part-time job in the US.
+Moreover, you will have to go through Optional Practical Training (OPT) to be eligible for an internship or part-time job in the US